Part 5 of the Inefficient Markets sequence.

 Alpha is any exploitable non-randomness in market behavior.
 Simple statistical tests of randomness prove that while the markets are extremely noisy, they aren't completely random.
 If you're already familiar with any of these tests, I would encourage you to download some price data and try them.
 You might be surprised by what you find.
 Can you exploit these patterns?
 Now you're starting to think like a quant.

 That spam is part of a pump-and-dump scheme.
 You are right to fear this, but if you do, you're admitting that that market is not efficient.
-If you take the opposite side, and short the fade before the crash, that's an alpha trade!
+If you take the opposite side, and fade before the crash, that's an alpha trade!

 There are degrees of market efficiency.
 But scams aside, even liquid markets bubble and crash.
 The only difference is scale.
 The effects of bias and ignorance are more pronounced for thinly-traded assets, but liquid assets aren't perfectly efficient either.